codeboxrcodehub/comforterpdocs/docs/comfortbookings/user-guide/dashboard.md

 ## Use Case Scenarios ##
 + **Track Monthly Bookings**: View how much bookings occurred for a **specific month**.
-+ **Monitor Latest Activities**: Quickly check recent bookings without navigating away from the dashboard.
++ **Monitor Latest Activities**: Quickly check recent bookings, orders without navigating away from the dashboard.
 + **Month-Specific Data**: Filter all graphs and logs by month to analyze business health independently.
 + **Plan Strategies**: Use the Overview and latest input categorization to develop effective budgeting strategies.